“Within you, there is a stillness and a sanctuary to which you can retreat at any time and be yourself.”— Hermann Hesse

 Here is a list of foods for skin health and hair health benefits.
 From brightening dark spots, to reducing inflammation, and preventing early aging, indulging in these superfoods is a great way to support your skin.

-The colors in nature are replicated in the foods we eat.
+The colors in nature are replicated in the foods we eat and the small keepsakes we chose to surround ourselves with.
 Aim to create meals with deep, warm hues from ingredients like beets, carrots, sweet potatoes, kale, pomegranates, and brussels sprouts.
 Soups and cooked vegetables are preferred as warming foods are optimal for health.
 Here is a more comprehensive list of foods to include in your meals (aim for organic or local) :

 - Parsnips